 DUI / Driver's License Checkpoint

-Funding for this checkpoint is provided to Goleta Police by a grant from the California Office of Traffic Safety, through the National Highway Traffic Safety Administration, reminding everyone to continue to work together to bring an end to these tragedies.
-If you see a Drunk Driver – Call 9-1-1.
+Funding for this holiday enforcement campaign is provided by a grant from the California Office of Traffic Safety, through the National Highway Traffic Safety Administration.

-The City of Goleta contracts with the Santa Barbara Sheriff’s Office for police services.
+The City of Goleta contracts with the Santa Barbara County Sheriff’s Office for police services.

 Business Hours: (805) 681-4100